stratrek/quantconnect-mcp-server/src/instructions_minimal.md

 ## Important Limitations

 **What this minimal server CANNOT do:**
-- ❌ Create new projects (use QuantConnect web interface)
 - ❌ Project management operations
 - ❌ Live trading operations
 - ❌ Portfolio optimizations